-Job Steps Hazards Controls P S RAC hazards are required, ensure the SDS is reviewed and ensure adequate PPE is used and 1st Aid measures are in place.
+Job Steps Hazards Controls Р S RAC 3b.
+Chemical exposure during decontamination 3b.
+If decontamination of the sampling dredge with chemicals containing physical or health hazards are required, ensure the SDS is reviewed and ensure adequate PPE is used and 1st Aid measures are in place.
 3b.
 Ensure an eye wash station is located close by or have a portable eye wash bottle located on the boat.
 Equipment to be Used Training Requirements/Competent or Qualified Personnel Inspection Requirements Level D PPE Minimum.
-Task Dependent Safety eyewear Proper Gloves (Insulated, leather palm, cut resistant, chemical resistant) Ring Buoy & Rope, Safety belt / lifeline.
+Task Dependent Safety eyewear Proper Gloves (Insulated, leather palm, cut resistant, chemical resistant) Ring Buoy &amp; Rope, Safety belt / lifeline.
 Throw line, PFDs Hearing protection as needed Personal dosimeter as required Repellent, Sunscreen, Potable Water Rain Gear Fire Extinguishers, Communication Devices 40 Hour HAZWOPER/8-Hour Refresher The boat will be operated by experienced, authorized personnel only.
 This may include training such as boating safety course, navigation regulations and emergency procedures as required.
-Ensure that the boat is launched and retrieved from the water at a safe entry point (e.g. Avoid entry/exit on steep slopes, slick surfaces, thick vegetation, etc.) The Competent Person (Captain/Operator) vessel is inspected for operational readines water operations All waterer craft will be properly registered waterways in accordance with local, state a requirements.
-Ensure appropriate safety equipment is preair horn, signal device, full and inspected extinguisher prior to launch.
-If conditions encountered in the field are in ANY TEAM MEMBER MAY STOP We team and the sites safety. d for us and fee esent in A/B/C r to and see in deral the bring the bring at is ex ooat, i.e.
+Ensure that the boat is launched and retrieved from the water at a safe entry point (e.g. Avoid entry/exit on steep slopes, slick surfaces, thick vegetation, etc.) The Competent Person (Captain/Operator) vessel is inspected for operational readiness water operations All waterer craft will be properly registered for in accordance with local, state and federal readiness air horn, signal device, full and inspected A/extinguisher prior to launch.
+For heat/cold stress procedures see heat/cold stress procedu or use equire sent in B/C fin in warements the bre ess Al terways s. oat, i.e.